-I still partied and would go a little overboard sometimes, but life was good and I wasn’t doing anything bad in my eyes.
+I still made stupid choices and would go a little overboard sometimes, but life was good and I wasn’t doing anything bad in my eyes.
 I even got a promotion at work.

 Then in June 2007, I got the worst call of my life from my dad.
 He said my brother was killed.
 Man, I have never involuntarily cried so hard and for so long in my life.
-You would think this would have brought me back, but no, it drove me to party harder and try to drown my sorrows.
+You would think this would have brought me back, but no, it drove me to try and drown my sorrows.

 I can remember 3 Christmases in a row that I could only get out of bed to watch my girls open their presents, then I had to go to bed because I was sick.
 This was my life for a while.

 At that moment I had a hunger for the Lord.
-We did some church-hopping looking for a good Bible-based, scripture reading church.
+We did some church-hopping looking for a good Bible-based, scripture-reading church.
 I asked the Lord for forgiveness and I repented of my sins.
-The Lord was faithful and took the urge to party away from me.
+The Lord was faithful and took my bad desires away from me.